But there are times when Google Adsense becomes a less-than-ideal option for your blog. Here are some scenarios:

 With CPC, your income can vary hugely but that isn’t the case with CPM.
 If your CPM network sets your CPM at, let’s say, $5 per 100,000 impressions then you will make $500 in total when that number is reached.

 PulsePoint is a popular CPM network where you can set your own CPM prices.
 In order to be accepted in their network your site needs to have good amount of original content.
-They mostly sell to a US-based traffic.
+(Jeff uses BuzzSumo to find the best performing content per keyword or domain.)
+PulsePoint mostly sells to a US-based traffic.
 When setting the price, set a higher price than you make on your backup (example Adsense).
 If they can’t beat that price, your backup is displayed.